cameron-wags/rainbow_csv.nvim/README.md

 |`F5`          | Execute currently edited "select" query                     |

-## Commands
+### Commands

 #### :Select ...

-Most useful command: allows to enter RBQL query in vim command line.
+Allows to enter RBQL query in vim command line.
 The query must start with `:Select` command e.g. `:Select a1, a2 order by a1`

 #### :RainbowDelim

-Mark current file as csv and highlight columns in rainbow colors, character under the cursor will be used as delimiter.
-Selection will be recorded in the config file for future vim sessions.
+Mark current file as csv and highlight columns in rainbow colors.
+Character under the cursor will be used as a delimiter.
+The delimiter will be saved in a config file for future vim sessions.

+You can also use this command for non-csv files, e.g. to highlight function arguments in source code in different colors.
+To return back to original syntax highlighting run `:NoRainbowDelim`

 #### :NoRainbowDelim

 This command will disable rainbow columns highlighting for the current file.
-Usefull when autodection mechanism has failed and marked non csv file as csv this command also has an alias `:NoRainbowDelim`
+Useful when autodection mechanism has failed and marked non-csv file as csv.

-## Configuration
+### Configuration

 #### g:rbql_meta_language
 *Default: 'python'*